antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ###  [7.8] Where HTTPS is used, APIs  **SHOULD** reject HTTP requests

 It is clearer and simpler to support only one protocol and ensures all requests are made securely.

-Ideally insecure requests **SHOULD NOT** be accepted, either by refusing the connection or using a `403 Forbidden` response.
+Ideally insecure requests **SHOULD NOT** be accepted, i.e. end users should receive a "connection refused" error.

 Insecure requests **SHOULD NOT** be silently 'upgraded' or redirected to secure alternatives.
 This introduces ambiguity and requires additional complexity to support.
 Taking a hard line approach is not as permissive as redirecting but ensures 'lazy' behaviours are not tolerated.